GGirishya/BearChat/README.md

 ## Acknowledgments

-- Missouri State University for the cost of attendance information
+- Missouri State University for the general and private information for academic purpose.
 - Meta for the Llama model series
 - Hugging Face for the transformers library
 - The PEFT and TRL libraries for efficient fine-tuning